Short Story Sunday: Obstinate Uncle Otis, Robert Arthur

 About kristipetersenschoonover

 A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in many magazines and anthologies; her traditionally published books include a short story collection, THE SHADOWS BEHIND.
 She was the recipient of three Norman Mailer Writers Colony Residencies and holds an MFA in Creative Writing from Goddard College.
-She serves as co-host of the DARK DISCUSSIONS podcast, as founding editor of the dark literary journal 34 ORCHARD, and is a member of both the New England Horror Writers and the Horror Writers Association.
+She is founding editor of the dark literary journal 34 ORCHARD, and is a board member of the New England Horror Writers, a member of the Horror Writers Association, and a proud member of the Rhode Island writer's community We Are Providence.
 Follow her adventures at kristipetersenschoonover.com.Posted on April 12, 2015, in Short Stories and tagged "Obstinate Uncle Otis", Argosy, Robert Arthur, Science Fiction Short Stories, Twilight Zone, waiting for the other shoe to drop.
 Bookmark the permalink.
-3 Comments.
+7 Comments.

 Robert Arthur was my great uncle & this was the 1st story I read of his as a young boy.